 I don’t mean to use the Pomodoro Method with Morning Pages.
 Using that method will come later.

 HOW THIS HELPS WRITER’S BLOCK

 How do you use Morning Pages, and Freewriting, to help your Writer’s Block?
 Simple.
-Once you start writing your Morning Pages, you’ll find it natural for your mind to transition from, “I hate this.
-I don’t know what to write…” to “What if an alien became Pope?
+Once you start writing your Morning Pages, your mind to transition from, “I hate this.
+I don’t know what to write.” to “What if an alien became Pope?
 IS the Pope an alien, hmm,” or even something like, “It occurred to me that my Protagonist has TOO much backstory.
 If I cut that out of the story and gave my Protagonist more of a Mysterious past…” Those things will happen once you learn how to Free-write.

 That’s how I do my Morning Pages.
 I keep my morning pages private.
 It’s okay to write Laundry Lists in there if I must.
 But I’ve ALSO given myself permission to cut-and-paste any story material I want to use or to develop.
 More on that in the section below.

 Remember, fellow scribblers, writing is supposed to be fun.
 If you’re a writer and you’re not having fun WHILE YOU’RE ACTUALLY WRITING, then stop doing it.
 Or better yet, do what you have to do to make it fun again.
 Fall in love with storytelling again.
 Enjoy the process.
 Enjoy the journey, not just the destination.
-One day, maybe when you’re a Multi-Zillion Selling Author with-a-capital A, you’ll realize what so many successful Artists have realized before you:
+One day when you’re a Best Selling Author with-a-capital A, you’ll realize what so many successful Artists have discovered already…